streamnative/function-mesh-website/docs/connectors/io-crd-config/sink-crd-config.md

 ## Authentication

-Function Mesh provides the `tlsConfig`, `tlsSecret`, and `authSecret` fields for Function, Source, and Sink in the CRD definition.
-You can configure TLS encryption and/or TLS authentication using the following configurations.
+Function Mesh provides the `tlsConfig`, `tlsSecret`, `authSecret`, `authConfig` fields for Function, Source, and Sink in the CRD definition.
+You can configure TLS encryption, TLS authentication, and OAuth2 authentication using the following configurations.

 > **Note**
 >